camdat/shapepaper/README.md

 ##### Usage

 The script simply outputs the background to file.png (easily changed).
 If you have a resolution != 1920x1080 you can change the resx and resy variable at the top of the script to your resolution.
-The command I use is simply `python shapepaper.py && feh --bg-fill file.png`.
-Change feh to your prefered bg setter if you want.
+I would also *highly* reccommend you change the command to set background at the top to one that you prefer, I use feh but not all distro use/have it.
+The command I use is simply `python shapepaper.py`.